 statute of limitations on court challenges to the approval of the project.
-LEAD CITY AGENO Y AND ADDRESS: COUNC CIL DISTRICT o Bureau of Engineering S 939, Los Angeles, CA 90015 02 r Project (Valley Plaza Park - LOG RE FERENCE Proposed CD2 Pallet Housing Project) in the North Hollywood area of teles, CA 91606 - Assessor's Parc er (APN) 2334-002- 900, see Figure 1 - F ENEFICIARIES OF PROJECT TH T.G.
-532 - G7 small, detached, pre provide hygiene traile food services for per community within the homeless families to in transitional and/o occupants) with doubt for staff, and one pal and is currently devergeople experiencing businesses.
-A third-similar operating and details). -fabricated cabins assembled ers with restrooms, showers, later ple experiencing homelessness evicinity of the project.
-The help bridge their transition from a permanent housing.
-The ble beds, nine with Americans willet for storage, both with no beloped as a city park.
-The prohomelessness.
-Project benefic party service provider will operate of the product of the p Recreation and Parks site that incomplished on site with beds for up to 175 avatories, drinking fountains; and ass.
-The nature of this project is purpose of the project is to proper living on the streets to finding suproject includes approximately with Disabilities Act (ADA) complisheds.
-The project site is approximately beds in crisis and be ciaries include the homeless compate the project for the City and it be executed.
-(Please see the ark Commissioners determined the individual designate to serve ovide empervices and pallet ant single ately 57,2 oridge homunity, the is anticipal attached als.
-The project will bed seating areas for the local homeless ergency shelter for and, ultimately, living shelters; 83 (166 beds; three pallets 240-square feet (sf) using for up to 175 he public and local ated that a lease or narrative for more CEQA and approved the project.
-CONTACT PERSON : Maria Martin TELEPHONE NUMBER: 213-48 35-5753 EXEMPT STATUS: (• STATUTORY CITY CEQA GUIDELINES STATE CEQA GUIDELINES 15269(c) UBLIC DURCE CODE (b)(4) ○ Other exemptions may apply once the City identifies a qualifying source of funding for the project.
-Section 21080(b)(4) a nis proiect is statutorily exempt un to prevent or mitigate an emergen) IF FILED BY APPLICANT, ATTACH CERTIFIED DOCUMENT OF EXEMPTION FINDING SIGNATURE: Maria Martin TITLE: Environmental Affairs Offic Environmental Manageme DATE: FEE: \$75.00 RECEIPT NO. REC'D BY DATE
+LEAD CITY AGENO Y AND ADDRESS: COUNC CIL DISTRICT o Bureau of Engineering S 939, Los Angeles, CA 90015 02 r Project (Valley Plaza Park - LOG RE FERENCE Proposed CD2 Pallet Housing Project) , in the North Hollywood area of t eles, CA 91606 - Assessor's Parc 900, see Figure 1 - F T.G .
+532 - G7 DESCRIPTION OF NATURE, PURPOSE, AND BENEFICIARIES OF PROJECT The proposed project consists of the construction of a new homeless shelter at a Recreation and Parks site that includes pallet shelters that are small, detached, pre-fabricated cabins assembled on site with beds for up to 175 individuals.
+The project will provide hygiene trailers with restrooms, showers, lavatories, drinking fountains; and designated seating areas for food services for people experiencing homelessness.
+The nature of this project is to serve the local homeless community within the vicinity of the project.
+The purpose of the project is to provide emergency shelter for homeless families to help bridge their transition from living on the streets to finding services and, ultimately, living in transitional and/or permanent housing.
+The project includes approximately 96 pallet shelters; 83 (166 occupants) with double beds, nine with Americans with Disabilities Act (ADA) compliant single beds; three pallets for staff, and one pallet for storage, both with no beds.
+The project site is approximately 57,240-square feet (sf) and is currently developed as a city park.
+The project includes beds in crisis and bridge housing for up to 175 people experiencing homelessness.
+Project beneficiaries include the homeless community, the public and local businesses.
+A third-party service provider will operate the project for the City and it is anticipated that a lease or similar operating and/or funding agreement may be executed.
+(Please see the attached narrative for more details).
+CEQA and approved the project. • CONTACT PERSON : Maria Martin TELEPHONE NUMBER: 213-48 35-5753 EXEMPT STATUS: (• STATUTORY CITY CEQA GUIDELINES STATE CEQA GUIDELINES 15269(c) UBLIC DURCE CODE (b)(4) Other exemptions may apply once the City identifies a qualifying source of funding for the project.
+Section 21080(b)(4) a nis project is statutorily exempt ur to prevent or mitigate an emergen) IF FILED BY APPLICANT, ATTACH CERTIFIED DOCUMENT OF EXEMPTION FINDING SIGNATURE: Maria Martin TITLE: Environmental Affairs Offic Environmental Manageme DATE: FEE: \$75.00 RECEIPT NO. REC'D BY DATE